jamaier/currency-exchange/README.md

 ## Description

-_Using https://www.exchangerate-api.com's key for current exchange rates this web application takes user's numerical input and selectable exchange options the user is presented with their chosen exchange rate._
+_Using https://www.exchangerate-api.com key for current exchange rates this web application takes user's numerical input and selectable exchange options the user is presented with their chosen exchange rate._

 ## Setup/Installation Requirements

 * _Clone this repo to your desktop_
-* _Create an API Key at https://www.exchangerate-api.com ._
+* _Create an API Key [here](https://www.exchangerate-api.com)_
 * _Create a new file named `.env` and place you API key inside a new line with the following:`API_KEY = {Your API Key Here}`_
 * _Navigate to the top level of the repository and in your terminal run the following:_
   - _Run `npm install` to install proper packages_